INTRODUCTION

 - "Laborers or slaves?"

 - "Call them what you will.
-In any event, the intelligence of these Venusians is equivalent to that of a three or four year old child; that's been confirmed by the psychiatrists from all the other expeditions...; their extremely primitive technology also proves it: they've never known how to build themselves even the simplest of huts...
+In any event, the intelligence of these Venusians is equivalent to that of a three or four year old child; that's been confirmed by the psychiatrists on all the other expeditions...; further proof is their extremely primitive technology: they've never known how to build even the simplest of huts for themselves...
 Furthermore, all the psychiatrists are in agreement that they lack the most rudimentary notion of what we call feelings or sensibility..."

 - "The perfect slaves, isn't that right?"